ccs-amsterdam/r-course-material/tutorials/rvest.md

 think how this does cover the key logic.
 If we would want to scrape all press releases from a website, our first step would be to find an archive on the website that contains links to the press releases.
-We would read this archive with `read_html()`, and then look for all HTML elements that contain the links.
+We would read this archive with `read_html()`, and then use `html_elements()` to look for all HTML elements that contain the links.
 Then for each link, we can again use `read_html()` to read the data, and look for all HTML elements of the press release that we want to collect (e.g., title, date, body).

-# Scraping data by parsing HTML
+# Web scraping HTML pages in three steps

+In this tutorial we focus on web scraping of HTML pages, which covers the vast majority of websites.
+The general workflow then covers three
+steps:

+-   **Reading HTML pages into R**.
+This step is by far the easiest.
+With `rvest` we simply use the `read_html()` function for a given URL.
+As such, you now already learned this step (one down, two to go!).
+-   **Selecting HTML elements from these pages**.
+This step is the most involved, because you need to know a bit about HTML.
+But even if this is completely new to you, you’ll be able to learn the most important steps within a good hour or so.
+-   **Extracting data from these elements**.
+This step is again quite easy. `rvest` has some nice, intuitive functions for extracting data from selected HTML elements.

+In this section we’ll start with a **short introduction to HTML**, using an example web page that we made for this tutorial.
+Then we’ll cover **selecting HTML elements** and \*\*extracting data from HTML elements\*.

+## A short intro to HTML

 The vast majority of the internet users **HTML** to make nice looking web pages.
 Simply put, HTML is a markup language that tells a browser